ArshamEbr/Muxless-GPU-Passthrough/README.md

 D2.
 Give it anyname you want then click next

-D3. select "When i log on" go next
+D3. select `When i log on` go next

 D4.
-Select "Start a Program" click next
+Select `Start a Program` click next

 D5.
-Browse to the .bat file we created and finish
+Browse to the `.bat` file we created and finish

 D6.
-Click on the new task that we just created and tick the "Run with Highest Privileges" and done!
+Click on the new task that we just created and tick the `Run with Highest Privileges` and done!

 D69. what you just did creates a fake display at startup so we could use lookingGlass without needing a Real display!!!